ChaseWwwwind/waster/README.md

   - 2\.
 Waste RAM

 Entering 1 stops currently running threads and asks how many new threads to create.
-Entering 2 clears currently allocated memory and asks how any MBs to allocate next.
+Entering 2 clears currently allocated memory and asks how many MBs to allocate next.

 # Tip
 64-bit build works better!